-This letter is being written to you in an attempt to collect credit from you which has been due since 10th September 202X.
-This is the second time you have shown no respect for the deadline which has now become a matter of concern for the bank.
-Please find this letter as a reminder for you to clear the due payment by the 10 of next month.
+This letter is being written to you in an attempt to collect credit from you that has been due since September 10, 20XX.
+This is the second time you have shown no respect for the deadline, which has now become a matter of concern for the bank.
+Please find this letter as a reminder for you to clear the due payment by the 10th of next month.

-Not being able to pay the money by the due date will have serious implications as it will lower your credit score and your credit report will also demonstrate that you have not been fulfilling your commitments.
-In addition, the bank will be forced to take strict legal action against you in case of non-payment of the credit.
+Not being able to pay the money by the due date will have serious implications, as it will lower your credit score, and your credit report will also demonstrate that you have not been fulfilling your commitments.
+In addition, the bank will be forced to take strict legal action against you in the event of non-payment of the credit.

-We value our customers a lot and our priority is to ensure that we have a healthy relationship with our customers.
+We value our customers a lot, and our priority is to ensure that we have a healthy relationship with them.
 Therefore, we are ready to support you and give you some flexibility regarding the payment of credit.
 Please get in touch with us to resolve the matter.
-You can contact the bank manager, Mr. XYZ, for having your case resolved and adjust the due dates again.
+You can contact the bank manager, Mr. XYZ, to have your case resolved and adjust the due dates again.
 Thank you so much for choosing our bank for credit.

 Format: MS Word 2003+ Size: 45 KB

 - Warning Letter to Supervisor for Inadequate Feedback

 - Acknowledgment Letter of Professor for Capable Student

 - Warning Letter to Manager for Wrong Work Order

 - Cold and Cough Leave Message to Boss

 - Warning Letter for Insufficient Adherence to Instructions